reidcampolong/ChineseFoodRIT/README.md

 On the rare occasion of RIT having Chinese food, I present to you:
 ![Program](program.png)

+From the dining menu of April 11th, 2019
 ![Dining Page](diningpage.png)

 ## How it Works